mosesvk/_myBlog/content/about.md

 #intro
 intro:
   title: "This is the Blog for you.
-Check out"
+Check it out"
-  description: "If ever a place existed where you could just go crazy creatively, it is definitely your about page.
-It’s your chance to show your readers who you really are.
-Pictures, quotes, inspirational graphics, whatever it is that drives you..
-Display it here in a way that only you can.
+  description: "From topics of Family, Coding, Anime, Movies & Shows, This is my personal blog of my favorite things in life.

-  I’ve included a plugin in the setup of this theme that will make adding columns to your pages and posts a piece of cake.
-Let creativity take control, and forget about the technical end of things, I’ve got your six."
+  From Articles to Reviews, I hope you enjoy going through all of the content."

   # about images
   images: